yunielrc/ydf/README.md

 make install-run-manjaro && make install-tohome
 ```

-For any other linux distribution check out the script `tools/install-run-manjaro`
+For any other linux distribution install the runtime dependencies manually,
-and install the runtime dependencies manually then execute the following command:
+then execute the following command:

 ```sh
 make install-tohome